Want to jump straight to the best? Most of our users prefer Interactive Brokers for stock trading.

 Certain day trading brokers might have different requirements to qualify you as a pattern day trader.
 Contact your agency to determine the exact rules for pattern day trading before opening an account.

-Example: You participate in a broker’s day trading courses for pattern day trading and the broker can give you an account in order to complete your training.
+Example: You participate in a broker’s day trading courses for pattern day trading and the broker can give you an account to complete your training.
 Pattern day traders must maintain a minimum account equity of $25,000 and are always bound by margin.

 Rule 2: Day Trading Accounts Operate on Margin